apollographql/apollo/docs/source/platform/schema-validation.md

 <ul>
   <li id="ARG_DEFAULT_VALUE_CHANGE">
-    <code>ARG_DEFAULT_VALUE_CHANGE</code> Default value added or changed for argument on a field that is used by at least one operation
+    <code>ARG_DEFAULT_VALUE_CHANGE</code> Default value added or changed for argument on a field used by at least one operation
   </li>
 </ul>